JakeOtto/python_practice/chapter2/bakery/intermezzo_instantiating_objects.md

 ## Repeatable Execution

 Why do we use classes in Software Development?
 Why do we use methods?
 Functions?
-If you've got to this stage in Ruby Foundations, you've undoubtedly had a go at making your own in the drills - but what is the point?
+If you've got to this stage in Python Foundations, you've undoubtedly had a go at making your own in the drills - but what is the point?

 The entire idea of learning increasingly complex object creation, from variables to functions, to hashes, to classes; is to make our lives easier.